 Cash balance or cash flow report

-A cash balance or cash flow report shows the cash received and expensed during the period the report covers.
+A cash balance report or cash flow report shows the cash received and expensed during the period the report covers.
 It’s used for predicting cash needs in the future and to inform business decisions like financing equipment purchases.

 Job cost report